skob9/tryyyyyy/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
+- **PinoyFix** is a home improvement app offering essential resources and a collaborative platform for DIY enthusiasts.
+- Designed for:
+  - Homeowners
+  - DIY enthusiasts
+  - Hobbyists interested in home improvement
+- Features:
-- What is the project
+  - Step-by-step project guides
+  - Tool recommendations
+  - Supportive community forum
-- Whats the purpose
+- Purpose:
-- What are key components
-- What technology used and how it is used
+  - Make DIY home improvement more accessible
+  - Engage users in hands-on projects

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
+- Parallax transition for a seamless visual experience
-- Transactional
+- Transactional Features for user engagement and interaction

 ### Technology
 <!-- TODO: List of Technology Used -->